The Minimal Work Cost of Information Processing

 \paragraph{Lambda-Majorization} We will now provide a simple mathematical characterization of all operations allowed in our framework.

 First, note that the operations (a)--(d) allow the use of so-called \emph{noisy operations}~\cite{Horodecki2003PRA_NoisyOps}, which correspond to adding an ancilla system $N$ in a fully mixed state, performing a joint unitary, and removing the ancilla.
 Specifically, a noisy operation is composed in our framework of first an operation of type (c) (adding a pure ancilla of $n$ qubits), followed by an operation of type (b) (extracting $n\,kT\ln 2$ work from the ancilla making it fully mixed), then one of type (d) (performing the necessary unitary to carry out the noisy operation), and finally an operation of type (a) (erasing the ancilla back to its pure state at a work cost $n\,kT\ln 2$).
+(It can be assumed without loss of generality that the ancilla is left in a fully mixed state after the noisy operation; indeed, this is the case for the construction of the noisy operation given by (Ref.~\cite{Horodecki2003PRA_NoisyOps}), which is capable of performing an equivalent transformation to any other noisy operation.)
 The total process has a work balance of zero.
 This means that we may thus carry out noisy operations for free within our framework and use them as building blocks for more complex processes.
 In the following, we deal implicitly with the ancilla $N$ and it should not be confused with further ancillas that will be added.

-The following result by Horodecki \etal~\cite{Horodecki2003PRA_NoisyOps} relates noisy operations to the mathematical notion of majorization~\cite{BookBhatiaMatrixAnalysis1997,BookHornJohnsonMatrixAnalysis1985}.
+The following result by Horodecki \etal~\cite{Horodecki2003PRA_NoisyOps} relates noisy operations to the mathematical notion of majorization~\cite{HardyLittlewoodPolyaInequalities1952,BookBhatiaMatrixAnalysis1997, BookHornJohnsonMatrixAnalysis1985}.

 \begin{thmheadingit}{Noisy Operations and Majorization} The transition on system $X$ from state $\sigma$ to state $\rho$ is possible by noisy operation if and only if $\sigma\succ\rho$. \end{thmheadingit}